How Will AI Shape The Future of Business Without Removing The Human Experience?

 Enable creators and founders to scale without massive teams

 Subtly, as AI takes the wheel, something starts to shift.
-We lose the human presence that once defined many interactions.
-I don't know about you, but after the COVID experience, I know a thousand percent, I don't want to be able to isolate myself and do everything from a laptop.
-I need to get out and socialize, and I've already noticed I have lost some of that.
+We risk losing the human presence that once defined our interactions.
+After the COVID years, I know a thousand percent that I don't want to isolate myself behind a laptop forever.
+I need to get out and socialize; I’ve already noticed how easy it is to lose that muscle if we aren't careful.

-And this craving leads to another powerful shift.
+And this craving for human connection leads to another powerful shift.

 The Golden Opportunity for Experience-Based Businesses